It’s an excellent day to discover more about the potential health benefits of lemongrass.

-Based on research, lemongrass essential oils have antibacterial and antimicrobial properties that can help fight different infections that are caused by pathogens like Escherichia coli and Helicobacter pylori.
+According to research, lemongrass essential oils have antibacterial and antimicrobial properties that can help fight various infections brought on by pathogens like Escherichia coli and Helicobacter pylori.

 It can also reduce inflammation and gastrointestinal disorders.

 It has good fiber content and may help increase good bacteria in your colon.